Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Introduction

 \subsection{Previous and related work}

-The present paper seems to be the first to describe asymptotics for differential forms solving the wave or Hodge-de Rham equation in all form degrees and in this generality, and also the first to demonstrate the forward solvability of non-scalar quasilinear wave equations on black hole spacetimes, but we point out that for applications in general relativity, our results require the cosmological constant to be positive, whereas previous works on Maxwell's equations deal with asymptotically flat spacetimes: Sterbenz and Tataru \cite{SterbenzTataruMaxwellSchwarzschild} showed local energy decay for Maxwell's equations on a class of spherically symmetric asymptotically flat spacetimes including Schwarzschild.\footnote{One needs to assume the vanishing of the electric and the magnetic charge.
-For a positive cosmological constant, this precisely corresponds to assuming the absence of the $r^{-2}\,dt\wedge dr$ and $\omega$ asymptotics in form degree $2$ in the Schwarzschild-de Sitter case of Theorem~\ref{ThmIntroKDS}.} Blue \cite{BlueMaxwellSchwarzschild} established conformal energy and pointwise decay estimates in the exterior of the Schwarzschild black hole; Andersson and Blue \cite{AnderssonBlueMaxwellKerr} proved similar estimates on slowly rotating Kerr spacetimes.
+The present paper seems to be the first to describe asymptotics for differential forms solving the wave or Hodge--de Rham equation in all form degrees and in this generality, and also the first to demonstrate the forward solvability of non-scalar quasilinear wave equations on black hole spacetimes, but we point out that for applications in general relativity, our results require the cosmological constant to be positive, whereas previous works on Maxwell's equations deal with asymptotically flat spacetimes: Sterbenz and Tataru \cite{SterbenzTataruMaxwellSchwarzschild} showed local energy decay for Maxwell's equations on a class of spherically symmetric asymptotically flat spacetimes including Schwarzschild.\footnote{One needs to assume the vanishing of the electric and the magnetic charge.
+For a positive cosmological constant, this precisely corresponds to assuming the absence of the $r^{-2}\,dt\wedge dr$ and $\omega$ asymptotics in form degree $2$ in the Schwarzschild--de Sitter case of Theorem~\ref{ThmIntroKDS}.} Blue \cite{BlueMaxwellSchwarzschild} established conformal energy and pointwise decay estimates in the exterior of the Schwarzschild black hole; Andersson and Blue \cite{AnderssonBlueMaxwellKerr} proved similar estimates on slowly rotating Kerr spacetimes.
 These followed earlier results for Schwarzschild by Inglese and Nicolo \cite{IngleseNicoloMaxwellSchwarzschild} on energy and pointwise bounds for integer spin fields in the far exterior of the Schwarzschild black hole, and by Bachelot \cite{BachelotSchwarzschildScattering}, who proved scattering for electromagnetic perturbations.
-Finster, Kamran, Smoller and Yau \cite{FinsterKamranSmollerYauDiracKerr} proved local pointwise decay for Dirac waves on Kerr.
-There are further works which in particular establish bounds for certain components of the Maxwell field, see Donniger, Schlag and Soffer \cite{DonnigerSchlagSofferSchwarzschild} and Whiting \cite{WhitingKerrModeStability}.
+There are further works which in particular establish bounds for certain components of the Maxwell field, see Donninger, Schlag and Soffer \cite{DonningerSchlagSofferSchwarzschild} and Whiting \cite{WhitingKerrModeStability}.
 Dafermos \cite{DafermosEinsteinMaxwellScalarStability}, \cite{DafermosBlackHoleNoSingularities} studied the non-linear Einstein-Maxwell-scalar field system under the assumption of spherical symmetry.